Picfart History, Family Crest & Coats of Arms

 Picfart Spelling Variations

-The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Picfart has been recorded under many different variations, including Pickford, Pitchford, Picford, Pichford, Pitford and others.

 Early Notables of the Picfart family (pre 1700)

-More information is included under the topic Early Picfart Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Picfart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Picfart family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Picfart or a variant listed above: Susan Pickford, who came to Barbados in 1659; Mary Pickford, who arrived in Virginia in 1663 with her husband; John Pitford arrived in Barbados in 1689.